atheck/react-elmish-utils/README.md

     password: string,
 }

+// We need the Form messages only export type Message =
+    | FormMapMessage<FormData>;

-// Add Form model to our model export interface Model extends FormModel<FormData> {}
+// Add the Form model to our model export interface Model extends FormModel<FormData> {}

 export interface Props {